Obtain OAuth Credentials (YDN)¶

 This page provides step-by-step instructions that will enable you to gain administrative access to your Verizon Media DSP seat, join the Yahoo Developer Network, create a YDN app, and acquire the authentication credentials that will enable your YDN app to access the Verizon Media DSP API.

 This procedure assumes that you have the following prerequisites:

 Seat license.
 Verizon Media requires you to have a seat on the Verizon Media DSP.

 Valid email address.
-You must provide an email address.
+Provide an email address.
 If you have access to the Verizon Media DSP console, do not use the same email address that you use to log into the UI.
 If you are a a Verizon Media/Yahoo employee, do not use your corporate email address.

 Step 1: Request API Access to the Seat¶